 Scarborough Book Festival - 29 or 30 April 2017

 "Books by the Beach".
-Details to be announced.
+5-6pm at Scarborough Library Concert Hall.
 Contact The Stephen Joseph Theatre for tickets.

 Hay Festival - Sat 27 May 2017

 This year is the 30th anniversary of Hay Festival, and it will run from 25 May to 4 June.
-Helen will be there on Saturday with her "Storm in a Teacup".
+Helen will be there at 2:30pm on Saturday with her "Storm in a Teacup".

 British Humanist Association Convention - Sat 10 June 2017